-Optimize wellness and military readiness of those entrusted to our care by providing exceptional holistic patient-centered health services with care, compassion and skill.
+Optimize wellness and military readiness of those entrusted to our care by providing exceptional holistic patient-centered health services with compassion and skill.

 Alcohol & Substance Abuse Program (ASAP)

 Front Desk: 502-626-6189

 Child and Family Behavioral Health System (CAFBHS)

 Front Desk: 502-626-6170

 IAW DoDM 6400.1, AR 608-18, Kentucky State Law, and the Kentucky/Ft.
 Knox MOA, all alleged or suspected child abuse/neglect is to be reported to DCBS (Child Protective Services).